Cheap Concrete Basement Floor Solutions

 What will work depends on whether the moisture problem is something that has always been a problem or a recent thing.
 If you have a moisture problem, you need to solve it.
-Often, cleaning gutters and routing downspouts away from the house can resolve the problem.
-If excess rain caused it, wait until the moisture dries up and keep a dehumidifier in the room before you start or you will not be able to get the paint to set properly and mildew/mold will be a constant problem.
+Often, cleaning gutters and routing downspouts away from the house can prevent basement moisture.
+If excess rain is the cause, wait until the moisture dries up and keep a dehumidifier in the room before you start.
+Otherwise, you will be unable to get the paint to set properly and mildew/mold will be a constant problem.

 I would use three to five colors of concrete paint to make a “tile” or “vinyl” look floor.
 My dad’s house was done this way 22 years ago, and the floor still looks great.
-Vinyl look is the easiest.
+A vinyl look is the easiest.

 Remove everything from the room, and cover anything you don’t want paint to splatter onto.
-Use a neutral color like vanilla cream or an earth tone as your base coat and paint the entire floor with it and let dry.
-Use a small paintbrush to splatter 2-6 colors that blend and contrast to make a random design all over the floor.
+Use a neutral color like vanilla cream or an earth tone as your base coat, paint the entire floor with it, and let it dry.
+Use a small paintbrush to splatter two to six colors that blend and contrast to make a random design all over the floor.
 When dry, it very much resembles vinyl, and mistakes don’t show since there is no pattern.
 Make sure at least one of your colors is the color of the dirt in your yard and the floor will not look dirty unless it is very dirty.

-We just bought an epoxy kit, made by Rustoleum, to do our basement floor.
-It’s water based and easy to apply.
+We bought an epoxy kit made by Rust-Oleum to do our basement floor.
+It’s water-based and easy to apply.
 There is no primer needed.
 It comes in gray or tan, and the kit has colored chips you can choose to sprinkle on while the floor is still wet.

 My in-laws put this in their garage, and we were so impressed that we had to get some.
-The finish resists spills, chemicals, etc. Water will just bead up for easy cleanup.
+The finish resists spills, chemicals, etc. Water just beads up for easy cleanup.
 I would say that it’s worth every bit of the money we spent.
-The kit covers a 250 square foot area.
+The kit covers a 250-square-foot area.
 You can go to rustoleum.com to check it out.

 The only thing that I would do differently would be to paint a brick design or some kind of border at the doorway.
-Our floor already was based-coated with the floor paint.
+Our floor was already base-coated with the floor paint.
 If you have bare cement, you should probably etch the cement before painting.
 Ask at the home supply store.
-Also, you can paint any type of stone look or tile look you want.
-Just look at samples of marble, granite or terra cotta tiles at the home supply store and you should be able to duplicate the look yourself.
+Also, you can paint any type of stone-look or tile-look you want.
+Just look at samples of marble, granite, or terra cotta tiles at the home supply store, and you should be able to duplicate the look yourself.

 Our son has mild asthma and his allergist wasn’t happy that his room is in the basement until she found out that he doesn’t have any carpet.
-We can easily dry or damp mop his floor and his asthma problems have gone way down since he lives without a carpet in his room.
+We can easily dry or damp mop his floor and his asthma problems have improved since he lives without a carpet in his room.

 Also, if the basement is unheated, you might want to think about radiant floor heat and putting a wood floor raised just a few inches over that.